cardano-foundation/CIPs/CIP-1694/README.md

 | 6.
 Treasury withdrawal                                            | ✓  | $P_6$    | \-       |
 | 7.
 Info                                                           | ✓  | $100$    | $100$    |

 Each of these thresholds is a governance parameter.
+There is one additional threshold, `Q5`, related to security relevant protocol parameters, which is explained below.
 The initial thresholds should be chosen by the Cardano community as a whole.
 The two thresholds for the Info action are set to 100% since setting it any lower would result in not being able to poll above the threshold.

+Some parameters are relevant to security properties of the system.
+Any proposal attempting to change such a parameter requires an additional vote of the SPOs, with the threshold `Q5`.

+The security relevant protocol parameters are:
+* `maxBBSize`
+* `maxTxSize`
+* `maxBHSize`
+* `maxValSize`
+* `maxBlockExUnits`
+* `minFeeA`
+* `minFeeB`
+* `coinsPerUTxOByte`
+* `govActionDeposit`
+* `minFeeRefScriptsCoinsPerByte`

 > **Note**
 > It may make sense for some or all thresholds to be adaptive with respect to the Lovelace that is actively registered to vote.